OpenAegis/rich-text-editor-app/README.md

 - `upstash`: use [Upstash](https://upstash.com/) Redis as storage method.
 Free account required.
 It can be used for development and production and supports multi-tenancy.
 Requires `UPSTASH_URL` and `UPSTASH_TOKEN` environment variables to be set

 If you want to use your own database, you can implement your own APL.
 [Check the documentation to read more](https://docs.saleor.io/developer/extending/apps/developing-apps/app-sdk/apl).

+### Deploying to Vercel

+This app can be deployed to Vercel.
+To ensure proper deployment:

+1. Make sure you have added the `vercel.json` configuration file
+2. Set the install command to `pnpm install`
+3. Set the build command to `pnpm build`
+4. Add the required environment variables:
+   - `APP_IFRAME_BASE_URL` - The base URL where your app will be hosted
+   - `APP_API_BASE_URL` - The base URL where your app's API will be accessible

+For production deployments, consider using a proper APL implementation like Upstash instead of the default FileAPL.